bitsarelargerthanbytes/90DaysOfDevOps/2023/day07/tasks.md

  1) You have to install docker and jenkins in your system from your terminal using package managers

- 2) Write a small blog or article to install these tools using package managers on Ubuntu and CentOS
+ 2) Write a small blog or article to install these tools using package managers on Ubuntu and CentOS To install docker or jenkins you must first spin up a virtual machine of your choice.
+I personally suggest using an aws free tier account or the traditional way of a local virtual application such as VirtualBox.
+Once installed, choose a linux flavor of your choice (Ubuntu 18.04+) and run the commands "sudo apt install docker -y && sudo apt install jenkins -y --classic.
+It's as simple as that.

 ### systemctl and systemd